YingZhou001/Immuannot/README.md

 An HLA gene is detected if any reference sequences of that gene are well mapped to the target assembly (overlapping rate > 90%).
-In a region with multiple mapping sequences, the one with the smallest edit distance and longest matching length is used as the gene template, which is used for gene structure annotation.
+In a region with multiple mapping allele sequences, the one with the smallest edit-distance and longest matching length is chosen as the template, which is used for structure annotation later on.

-If the edit distance of the chosen template is zero, which means a perfect match, the allele is reported and structure is annotated based on the alignment.
+If the edit-distance of the chosen template is zero, which means a perfect matchness, the allele is reported and structure is annotated based on the alignment.
-If the edit distance of the chosen template is not zero, which means mutation(s) exists, gene structure is annotated and CDS is extracted for further allele calling.
+If the edit distance of the chosen template is not zero, which means mutation(s) exists, gene structure is annotated with the template and then CDS is extracted for further allele calling.

 <img src=figs/hla-kir.pipeline.png width="550" height="500" />

 C4 genes are detected through split alignment.
-Taking the exons from one gene sequence as reference, the length of the 9th intron and key pipetides in the 26th exon can be determined, which are used to infer the size S/L and the type A/B.
+Taking the exons from one gene sequence as reference, The boundary of each exon, the length of the 9th intron, and key pipetides in the 26th exon can be determined through the alignment.
+Those information are used for gene annotation and gene typing.

 <img src=figs/c4.pipeline.png width="600" height="400" />

-Reference gene sequences are allowed to map to different genome regions, then multiple copies of a particular gene are reported naturally in the output.
+Because reference gene sequences are allowed to map to different genome regions, multiple copies of a particular gene are reported naturally with this pipeline.

-See REF for more details about this pipeline.
+See REF for more details.

 [\[top\]](#content)

 # Gene coverage

-* __HLA__ genes: HLA-A,HLA-B,HLA-C,HLA-DMA,HLA-DMB,HLA-DOA,HLA-DOB,HLA-DPA1,HLA-DPA2,HLA-DPB1,HLA-DPB2,HLA-DQA1,HLA-DQA2,HLA-DQB1,HLA-DQB2,HLA-DRA,HLA-DRB1,HLA-DRB3,HLA-DRB4,HLA-DRB5,HLA-E,HLA-F,HLA-G,HLA-HFE,HLA-H,HLA-J,HLA-K,HLA-L,HLA-N,HLA-P,HLA-S,HLA-T,HLA-U,HLA-V,HLA-W,HLA-Y, MICA,MICB,TAP1,TAP2,C4A,C4B
+__HLA__ genes: HLA-A,HLA-B,HLA-C,HLA-DMA,HLA-DMB,HLA-DOA,HLA-DOB,HLA-DPA1,HLA-DPA2,HLA-DPB1,HLA-DPB2,HLA-DQA1,HLA-DQA2,HLA-DQB1,HLA-DQB2,HLA-DRA,HLA-DRB1,HLA-DRB3,HLA-DRB4,HLA-DRB5,HLA-E,HLA-F,HLA-G,HLA-HFE,HLA-H,HLA-J,HLA-K,HLA-L,HLA-N,HLA-P,HLA-S,HLA-T,HLA-U,HLA-V,HLA-W,HLA-Y, MICA,MICB,TAP1,TAP2,C4A,C4B

-* __KIR__ genes: KIR2DL1,KIR2DL2,KIR2DL3,KIR2DL4,KIR2DL5A,KIR2DL5B,KIR2DP1,KIR2DS1,KIR2DS2,KIR2DS3,KIR2DS4,KIR2DS5,KIR3DL1,KIR3DL2,KIR3DL3,KIR3DP1,KIR3DS1
+__KIR__ genes: KIR2DL1,KIR2DL2,KIR2DL3,KIR2DL4,KIR2DL5A,KIR2DL5B,KIR2DP1,KIR2DS1,KIR2DS2,KIR2DS3,KIR2DS4,KIR2DS5,KIR3DL1,KIR3DL2,KIR3DL3,KIR3DP1,KIR3DS1

 [\[top\]](#content)